brambozz/dotfiles/README.md

 In the scripts directory there are a number of scripts.
 I make symbolic links to all of them in /usr/local/bin.

+# Mail

+For mail I switched to `geary`.
+Coupling the outlook addresses is easy.
+For the webmail, the mail server for IMAP and SMTP is `mail.zxcs.nl`.

 # Desired software list

 This is a list with things I want to switch to at some point.